Frequently Asked Questions

 - And the big ones, feeds and speeds.

-– Here are a few links so you have an understanding of some of the numbers that get thrown around, Protomold is using I believe large Haas mills, top tier software and trained machinists says “In general, tolerances of ±0.005 in.
+– Here are a few links so you have an understanding of some of the numbers that get thrown around, Protomold is using I believe large Haas mills, top tier software, and trained machinists.
+They say “In general, tolerances of ±0.005 in.
 (0.13mm) are expected” from here.
 The tiny Hass is bare bones at $65,000 to try and put things in perspective.
 I chose protomold because you can see the actual cost, example.

 – Here is an idea of what each added zero cost in your measurements.
 Rough is .030″ (.762mm). link

 – Wood can change size by up to 4% seasonally due to humidity (1m = up to 40mm change), so be mindful of what you expect out of wood.
 A 500mm piece of Aluminum grows or shrinks by about 0.1mm per 5 degrees change in Celsius.

 – Last one to drive it home.
 The calipers you use are only accurate to 1 decimal place less than they display.
 So if your calipers have 2 decimal places you are only really certain of the first decimal place, the second decimal place has been rounded up or down.
 If you measure something at 10.53mm it is 10.53mm+/-.01mm so .02mm accuracy for digital calipers (for really good ones, not the $10 HF ones).